streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 ```

 By setting the value `at.session_state["magic_word"] = "Balloons"` within the test, you can simulate a user navigating to `second.py` after entering and saving "Balloons" on `first.py`.

+## Automate your tests with GitHub actions

+One of the key benefits of app testing is that tests can be automated.
+Very commonly, GitHub actions are used to validate commits and prevent accidental breaks.
+As an example, take a look at our [`streamlit/llm-examples`](https://github.com/streamlit/llm-examples) repo.
+Within `.github/workflows` a script creates a virtual Python environment and [runs `pytest`](https://github.com/streamlit/llm-examples/blob/bbcc2667cec2a347b34ab3420b57d6ecb42a3188/.github/workflows/python-app.yml#L38).

+Check out GitHub docs to learn more about [GitHub Actions](https://docs.github.com/en/actions) and [Automating Projects using Actions](https://docs.github.com/en/issues/planning-and-tracking-with-projects/automating-your-project/automating-projects-using-actions).